NCSU GIS/MEA582:

 Transferring GRASS GIS data between two computers

 If two GRASS GIS users want to exchange data, they can use GRASS GIS native exchange format – packed map.
-A vector or raster map can be exported from a GRASS Location in this format using v.pack or r.pack respectively.
+A vector or raster map can be exported from a GRASS project in this format using v.pack or r.pack respectively.
 This format preserves everything for a map in a way as it is stored in a GRASS Database.
-Projection of the source and target GRASS Locations must be the same.
+Projection of the source and target GRASS projects must be the same.

 Further resources